LiaoSteve/Drone-GCS-and-AI/README.md

 3. Config/Tune >> Full Parameter >> set `AUTOTUNE_AGGR` : 0.05 (default 0.1),  `AUTOTUNE_AXES`: 0 (I suggest tuning roll, pitch, yaw separately)
 4. fly in reality: take off in alt-hold flight mode, and push throttle to 50% ~ 59%, and activate your Radio Controller CH7 to HIGH, then PID Auto tuning will work.
 Wait UAV beep~ indicate that autotuning is done, and let your UAV land in Alt-Hold fight mode, and arm(You will see pid parameters saved).
 Finally, disabled your CH7 to LOW.

-### In auto fight mode
+### UAV auto fight mode (RTL, LAND, LOITER, AUTO, GUIDED)
 #### Open mission planner and connect to your pixhawk, then choose Config/Tune panel>> Full parameter list >> search WPN :
-set  `speed(cm/s)` : if set RTL_speed to zero, RTL horizontal velosity will use this speed WPNav `Radius(cm)`: in AUTO mode, if this parameter set 100, that is, once your UAV enter waypoint radius 100 cm, pixhawk will stop and go to the next waypoint.
+1. `WPNAV_SPEED ` : if set RTL_speed to zero, RTL horizontal velosity will use this speed
+2. `WPNAV_RADIUS `: in AUTO mode, if this parameter set 100, that is, once your UAV enter waypoint radius 100 cm, pixhawk will stop and go to the next waypoint.
- WPNav `Speed Up(cm/s)` : Defines the speed in cm/s which the aircraft will attempt to maintain while climbing during a WP mission
+3. `WPNAV_SPEED_UP ` : Defines the speed in cm/s which the aircraft will attempt to maintain while climbing during a WP mission
- WPNav `Speed Dn(cm/s)` : Defines the speed in cm/s which the aircraft will attempt to maintain while descending during a WP mission
+4. `WPNAV_SPEED_DN ` : Defines the speed in cm/s which the aircraft will attempt to maintain while descending during a WP mission
+#### Open mission planner and connect to your pixhawk, then choose Config/Tune panel>> Full parameter list >> search SPEED :
-`land speed` : The descent speed for the final stage of landing in cm/s
+1. `LAND_SPEED` : The descent speed for the final stage of landing in cm/s
+2. `LAND_SPEED_HIGH` : The descent speed for the first stage of landing in cm/s.
+If this is zero then WPNAV_SPEED_DN is used
+3. `RTL_SPEED` : Defines the speed in cm/s which the aircraft will attempt to maintain horizontally while flying home.
+If this is set to zero, WPNAV_SPEED will be used instead.
+4. `LOIT_SPEED` : Defines the maximum speed in cm/s which the aircraft will travel horizontally while in loiter mode
+5. `PILOT_SPEED_DN` : The maximum vertical descending velocity the pilot may request in cm/s 6 `PILOT_SPEED_UP` : The maximum vertical ascending velocity the pilot may request in cm/s
+7. `RTL_ALT` : The minimum alt above home the vehicle will climb to before returning.
+If the vehicle is flying higher than this value it will return at its current altitude.
+8.
 # Drone with RTK :
-## 1. Via radio telemery (serial port)
+### 1. Via radio telemery (serial port)
 #### Base (GCS mission planner) :
 0. ***https://ardupilot.org/copter/docs/common-here-plus-gps.html***
 1. Open Mission planner Initial Setup >> Optional Hardware >> RTK GPS Inject screen